Wild Park Rainscape - the details

-This project is designed around the existing drainage system, which takes polluted water from the A27 and pipes it to the soakaways next to Wild Park.
-When we were looking at possible locations to demonstrate the benefits of SuDS or Rainscape, we identified this area because we wanted to change the way the current system works, taking the soakaways out of action and creating an attractive landscaped area in the park.
+This project is designed around the existing drainage system, which takes polluted surface water from the A27 and pipes it to the soakaways next to Wild Park.
+When we were looking at possible locations to demonstrate the benefits of SuDS or Rainscapes, we identified this area because we wanted to change the way the current system works, taking the soakaways out of action and creating an attractive landscaped area in the park.

 What is a soakaway?